percona/percona-server-mongodb-operator/source/compare.rst

 Generic
 *******

-Review generic features, such as supported MongoDB versions, open source models and more.
+Here is the review of generic features, such as supported MongoDB versions, open source models and more.

 +-------------------------+-------------------------------+---------------------+-----------------------------------+-------------------------------------+
 | Feature/Product         | Percona Operator for MongoDB  | Bitnami Helm Chart  | KubeDB for MongoDB                | MongoDB Community Edtion Operator   |